winitzki/scall/tutorial/programming_dhall.md

 ```

 The function `sumListInt` is a "fold-like" aggregation operation.
-**"Fold-like" aggregations** iterate over the data with some sort of accumulator value being updated at each step.
-The result value of the aggregation is the last computed value of the accumulator.

-The main trick is to notice that an aggregation over a `ListInt` can be implemented simply to applying the value `list` to some arguments.
+To run the aggregation, we simply apply the value `list` to some arguments.
+What are those arguments?

-The type of `list` is a curried function with three arguments.
+The type `ListInt` is a curried function with three arguments.

 The first argument must be the type `r` of the result value; in our case, we need to set `r = Natural`.